To download a PDF version of the map, click here.

-Lyman House is a mixed-class residence hall with two-room suites.
+Lyman House is also a first year residence hall with two-room suites.
 Lyman houses 89 students.

 The MECCA (Multi-Ethnic Center for Cultural Affairs) House has four bedrooms and comfortably houses an average of four residents and one Resident Assistant.
 This house focuses on raising diversity awareness on Whitman's campus by celebrating and promoting different cultures.

 Whitman College's main administrative building, also known as "Mem," is the oldest building on campus.
 Mem serves as the administrative hub for the college.

 Olin Hall is where most mathematics and humanities classes take place.
 Olin Hall is also home to the Sheehan Art Gallery and an auditorium.

 Whitman's organic garden was created in 1997 by four students.
 The garden is a space dedicated to spiritual renewal, meaningful labor, community vitality, and sharing healthy practices of cultivating the land.
 An ASWC sponsored club maintains the garden and organizes events to open the space up to everyone.